Trench warfare: Tanks

 Tanks were developed by the British and French as a means to attack enemy trenches, by combining heavy firepower (machine guns or light artillery guns), protection from small-arms fire (armour), and battlefield mobility (tracks).
 The British tanks were designed with a rhomboid shape, to easily surmount barbed wire and other obstacles.
 They were first deployed in 1916 at the Battle of the Somme in limited numbers, proving unreliable and ineffective at first, as mechanical and logistical issues overshadowed implementing a coherent tank doctrine, with the additional challenge of traversing ground torn apart by years of shell fire.
 At the First Battle of Cambrai in 1917, improved tanks in larger numbers demonstrated the potential of tank warfare, though German improvised anti-tank tactics, including using direct fire from field artillery, also proved effective.

 By 1918, tank capabilities and tactics improved, their numbers increased and, combined with French tanks, finally helped break the stalemate.
 During the last 100 days of the war, Allied forces harried the Germans back using infantry supported by tanks and by close air support.
 By the war's end, tanks become a significant element of warfare; the proposed British Plan 1919 would have employed tanks as a primary factor in military strategy.
 However, the impact of tanks in World War I was less than it could have been, due to their late introduction and the inherent issues that plague implementing revolutionary technology.
+The introduction of the tanks would mark the beginning of the end of trench warfare.

 Between the two world wars many nations developed their own unique tanks and divergent theories of tank tactics, including the UK, France, the Soviet Union, Czechoslovakia, Japan, the US, and Italy.
 Though German tank development was restricted by the terms of the treaty ending World War I, Germany successfully combined their own tanks (plus Czech tanks from occupied Czechoslovakia) with infiltration tactics to produce blitzkrieg during World War II.

 Later use

 Spanish Civil War

-Trenches were often used in both sides particularly the Nationalists whose military ground doctrine employs static defense.
-The Republicans also employ the use of trenches, but also human wave attacks most notably during their defense of Casa de Campo in the Siege of Madrid.
+Trenches were often used in both sides particularly the Nationalists whose military ground doctrine emphasized static defence.
+The Republicans also employed the use of trenches, but also human wave attacks most notably during their defence of Casa de Campo in the Siege of Madrid.